A fun and well laid out Dublin itinerary to make the most of your time in the Irish capital.

 Finish your day with dinner in the Dame Street area and a pint in a traditional pub.

-Again, you will be spoilt for choice when it comes to dinner options, but these are some of my favourite addresses: The Millstone (Irish).
-Chameleon (Indonesian) and the Poort House (Spanish).
+Again, you will be spoilt for choice when it comes to dinner options, but these are some of my favorite addresses: The Millstone (Irish).
+Chameleon (Indonesian) and the Poort (two Os) House (Spanish).

 Late drinks in temple bar…. or not!